Machine learning based luminance analysis of a $\mu$LED array: Methods

 \subsection{Pixel classification}

-With the pixel location, a pixel-level analysis can be performed, whereby the exact type of analysis can be adapt for different use cases.
-In the case of the subsequent pixel classification, the mean, maximum, minimum, and the standard deviation of the pixel's luminance are extracted.
+With the pixel location, a pixel-level analysis can be performed, whereby the exact type of analysis can be adapted for different use cases.
+In the case of the subsequent pixel classification, the mean, maximum, minimum, and standard deviation of the pixel's luminance are extracted.
 Additionally, the mean color coordinates $\mathrm{CIE} \, x$, and $\mathrm{CIE} \, y$ are also calculated.
+In total, six parameters describe a single µLED (see Figure \ref{fig: visualizatio_feature_space}), creating a six-dimensional parameter space.
+This parameter space is exploited for machine learning.

+Although this would be ideal for training a supervised learner such as a \textsc{Random Forest}, the lack of labeled data motivated the use of an unsupervised learner.
+From the variety of promising methods, such as \emph{Gaussian Mixture Models}, a simple \emph{k-Means-algorithm} was chosen because it offers for this classification task a precision of over $99 \%$.
+In addition, its simplicity allows people with less background in machine learning to quickly implement the presented analysis pipeline.

-In total, six parameters describe a single µLED, creating a six-dimensional parameter space.
-Although this would be ideal for training a supervised learner such as a \emph{random forest}, the number of dimensions is reduced to two via a \emph{principal component analysis} (PCA).
-This analysis tries to find new axes in the input parameter space, which maximize the variance of the data.
+After extracting the information shown in Figure \ref{fig: visualizatio_feature_space} for each pixel, the data is standardized with \textsc{sklearn.preprocessing.scale}.
+Subsequently, a \emph{principal component analysis} (PCA) aims to increase the information density of the feature set by reducing the number of the feature space to two.
+A PCA tries to find new axes in the input parameter space, which maximize the variance of the data.
 These axes correspond to the eigenvectors with the largest eigenvalues extracted from the samples input covariance matrix.
-After determination of the eigenvectors, the input data is projected onto these new axes\cite{tipping_mixtures_1999}.
-The reference \cite[chpt.
-12.1]{bishop_pattern_2009} provides a mathematical description.
-On the software side, the implementation \textsc{sklearn.decomposition.PCA} of the \textsc{python} package \textsc{scikit-learn} is applied\cite{buitinck_api_2013}.
-The outcome of the PCA is then guided into the actual classifier, which is a \emph{k-Means-algorithm}.
-This algorithm tries to classify the input data into $k$ clusters by minimizing the squared distance of all data point to the cluster centers.
-A more detailed description can be found in reference \cite[chpt.
-9.1]{bishop_pattern_2009}.
-For the analysis, the implementation \textsc{sklearn.cluster.KMeans} of \textsc{scikit-learn} with a random seed of eight and $n_{\mathrm {init}}=100$ (number of repetitions) is utilized.
-The resulting confusion matrices (see Figure \ref{fig: confusion_matrix_use_case}), quantify the prediction accuracy for the classification \emph{functional}\, /\, \emph{defect}.
+After determination of the eigenvectors, the input data is projected onto these new axes~\cite{tipping_mixtures_1999}.
+The reference~\cite{bishop_pattern_2009} provides a mathematical description.
+On the software side, the implementation \textsc{sklearn.decomposition.PCA} of the \textsc{python} package \textsc{scikit-learn} is applied~\cite{buitinck_api_2013}.

-According to the matrices, the classifier predicts the pixel's status with a percentage of $\approx 99.5\%$ correct.
-In the other case, the lower left matrix elements indicate that functional pixels are falsely classified as defective in less than $1\%$.